 - someone who is allergic to sulfites may experience hives or anaphylaxis

 - someone who is allergic to histamines may experience nasal swelling and congestion

 - alcohol high in sulfates may increase asthmatic symptoms in those with asthma

 - alcohol may increase the reaction to food allergies

 Other symptoms related to the ingredients found in alcoholic beverages may include:

 - nasal congestion including runny or stuffy nose

 - rapid heartbeat

-While flushing may occur in people with an aldehyde dehydrogenase deficiency, some people develop red, warm, blotchy skin after drinking an alcoholic beverage.
-This symptom is often related to sulphur dioxide, a common component in alcohol which may trigger reactions to allergens such as wheat or sulphites.
+While reddening of the face may happen to people with an ALDH2 deficiency, some people develop red, warm, blotchy skin after drinking an alcoholic beverage.
+This symptom is often related to sulfur dioxide.
+Sulfur dioxide is commonly used to process and help preserve alcohol.
+This agent may trigger reactions to allergens such as wheat or sulfites.
 Histamines and the tannins found in wine may also cause rashes in some people.

 The only way to avoid symptoms of an alcohol allergy is to avoid alcohol.
-If a person is allergic to a particular ingredient, switching to a different beverage may solve the problem.
-Antihistamines (either over-the-counter or prescribed) may be helpful to resolve minor symptoms in some people.
-People who've had a severe allergic reaction to certain foods should wear a medical alert bracelet and ask their doctor if they need to carry an emergency epinephrine (adrenaline) autoinjector (EpiPen) in case of a severe allergic reaction.
+Switching to a different drink may solve the problem if you’re allergic to a particular ingredient.
+Antihistamines (either over-the-counter or prescribed) may be helpful to treat minor symptoms in some people.
+People who've had a severe allergic reaction to certain foods should wear a medical alert bracelet and ask their doctor if they need to carry an emergency epinephrine (adrenaline) auto-injector like an EpiPen in case of a severe allergic reaction.